 When it comes to shopping for a new driveway, it can be very intimidating.
 Most homeowners will only replace a driveway of 1-2 times in their life.
 This can be a big decision, and there is a lot of information to consider.
 This section of the article will teach you about the differences in driveways that are built around Loveland and the surrounding areas, and their associated costs and benefits.

 - Proper Base – Northern Colorado has a wide range of natural soil conditions.
-If you really want to nerd out HERE is a long guide of different soil types and conditions.
 To keep it simple, there are a LOT of different soils and they can all have different affects on concrete and how long your new driveway will last.
 Certain soils are very prone to getting bigger and expanding in the winter because of freezing, or moving over time.
 Certain soils are compactable and provide a lot of support for concrete, and others don’t.
 As you can imagine this will have a big impact on well your driveway lasts in the long run.
 The solution to this problem is by replacing a anywhere from 1-6″ of soil with a compactable base like recycled concrete or roadbase.
 This is the most important factor for longevity of your new driveway.
 A Proper base can increase the cost invested per square foot by 1-$3, but if you want your driveway to stay in better shape for longer, this can be looked at as a great investment.